-All students must identify and solicit a supporting Cooperating Laboratory.
-The Great Bend Barton campus serves as a cooperating lab.
+All students must identify and solicit a Cooperating Laboratory.
+The Great Bend Barton campus is a cooperating lab.
 A signed Notice of Understanding between the College and the Cooperating Laboratory must be on file prior to the beginning of the relative semester.
-The personnel of the Cooperating Laboratory are expected to provide basic bench instruction related to performance of routine laboratory procedures, to evaluate respective laboratory competencies, to serve as proctors for various examinations if possible, and to give other valuable assistance as needed.
-The supportive cooperative lab learning has proven to be equal to the training students receive in the Barton Great Bend campus cooperative laboratory.
+The personnel of the Cooperating Laboratory are expected to provide basic bench instruction related to performance of routine laboratory procedures, to evaluate respective laboratory competencies, to serve as proctors for various examinations, and to give other valuable assistance as needed.
+The distance learning option is based on the premise that the experiences in the Cooperating Laboratory can "mirror" the basic training received by the phlebotomy students in Barton's campus cooperating laboratory.

 It is permissible that the cooperating laboratory may be the laboratory in which you are currently employed.
 When that occurs, the expectation is that you will not receive compensation for the time spent in the learning experience.

-Health Insurance for Phlebotomy Students
+Health Insurance

 You are required to have a VERIFIED CREDENTIALS account to house your background check, Proof of health insurance, at your own expense.
-Proof of current TB (less than 6 months old) skin test documentation will be required.
+Proof of current TB (less than 1 yr) skin test documentation will be required.